The architecture of InstantView® essentially consists of 3 layers:

 Modules communicate with each other via the message bus provided by the Runtime.

-The entirety of all application modules is called AppsWarehouse®, a department shop of partial applications from which the desired application solution can be put together as desired.
+The entirety of all application modules is referred to as AppsWarehouse®, a warehouse of partial applications from which one can assemble the desired application solution as desired.